Monolithic to Cloud Native:

 | Deploy Frequency | 2/wk | 15/day | UP 50x |

-Engineering time absorbed: 2 platform engineers x 5 months full-time.
-8 application engineers ~30% of their time during their respective service migrations.
+30 days before vs 30 days after, production deploys, pager-triggering incidents, infra-only cost.
+Engineering time absorbed: 2 platform engineers x 5 months full-time, 8 application engineers ~30% of their time during their respective service migrations.
+Cost numbers withheld for customer confidentiality; the 60%+ reduction is confirmed at the monthly bill level.

 The three failures